-Coursework inadequate adequate exceptional GPA<3.0; has failed to take required courses GPA>=3.0; has taken required courses GPA well above 3.0; has excelled in coursework Research quality inadequate lack of significant research progress; student is sloppy with reagents or equipment or research design, or does not keep adequate records of experiments. adequate Student is making good progress in their research.
+Coursework inadequate adequate exceptional GPA<3.0; has failed to take required courses GPA>=3.0; has taken required courses GPA well above 3.0; has excelled in coursework Research quality inadequate lack of significant research progress; student is sloppy with reagents or equipment or research design, or does not keep adequate records of experiments. quanty adequate Student is making good progress in their research.
 Student takes care with reagents, equipment; plans experiments in advance; performs controls as needed; keeps adequate records.
-Student may have applied for external funding or presented work in a departmental or on campus forum or regional/national/international meeting. ехсериона Has made exceptional progress in their research; student may have given a research talk at a large meeting, or applied for and received external funding, or published a research paper in a peer-reviewed journal as a key author. through on experiments, doe Student has failed to form a committee, or to take prelimin Is frequently absent from lab/field work, does not follow through on experiments, does not finish assigned tasks.
+Student may have applied for external funding or presented work in a departmental or on campus forum or regional/national/international meeting. exceptional Has made exceptional progress in their research; student may have given a research talk at a large meeting, or applied for and received external funding, or published a research paper in a peer-reviewed journal as a key author.
+Research effort inadequate Is frequently absent from lab/field work, does not follow through on experiments, does not finish assigned tasks.
 Student has failed to form a dissertation/thesis committee, or to take preliminary doctoral candidacy exams according to schedule. adequate Student is present for lab/field work regularly and for sufficient hours to finish experiments.
 Student has formed a committee and met with them as scheduled, and has taken preliminary doctoral candidacy exams according to schedule. exceptional In addition to the above accomplishments, the student has shown remarkable effort in lab/field work, has worked extra hours to complete experiments, or has shown exceptional commitment to the lab and its research.